barbajhonny/ocaml-challenge/1/7-11-doubles/README.md

 # 7, 11 and doubles

-Write a function with type:
+ciaoWrite a function with type:
 ```ocaml
 seven_eleven_doubles : unit -> bool * int * int
 ```